enkidevs/curriculum/linux/user-and-file-management/pipeline-tools/progress-of-data-through-a-pipe-with-pv.md

 category: how to

 tags:
   - data
   - progress
   - pipe
   - pv
   - pipeviewer
   - linux
   - terminal
   - shell
   - workout

 ---
 ## Content
-# Monitor the progress of data through a pipe with `pv`

 You can use `pv` to monitor the progress of any pipe.